Achieving Efficiency in Black Box Simulation of Distribution Tails with Self-structuring Importance Samplers: Application to Portfolio Credit Risk

-which is the probability that the incurred loss exceeds a given fraction of the maximum loss.

-The joint probability distribution of the default variables $Y_1,\ldots,Y_m$ is taken to be determined by the loan-specific variables $\mv{v}_1,\ldots,\mv{v}_m$ and some common stochastic factors $\XX \in \Real^d_+$ which affect all the loans.
-Factors which affect all the loans may capture region-level economic effects, such as those given by unemployment level, median income, etc., whose evolution is uncertain over the time horizon of interest.
-See \cite{sirignano2018deep} for an account of some of the factors useful in modeling defaults of mortgages.
-Conditioned on a realization of $\XX,$ the default variables $Y_1,\ldots,Y_m$ are taken to be independent and the respective conditional probabilities of default are specified by the family of functions $\{W_j: j = 1,\ldots,J\}$ as in,
+The joint distribution of the default variables $Y_1,\ldots,Y_m$ is taken to be determined by the loan-specific variables $\mv{v}_1,\ldots,\mv{v}_m$ and some common stochastic factors $\XX \in \Real^d_+$ which affect all loans.
+The common factors $\XX$ may capture region-level economic effects, such as those given by unemployment level, median income, etc., whose evolution is uncertain over the time horizon of interest.
+Conditioned on $\XX,$ the default indicators $Y_1,\ldots,Y_m$ are taken to be independent and the respective conditional default probabilities are specified by the family of functions $\{W_j\}_{j = 1,\ldots,J}$ as in,

 almost surely; in the above expression, $W_{j}:\mathbb{R}^d \times \mathbb{R}^k \rightarrow \mathbb{R}$ and $\gamma$ is a parameter modeling the rarity of loan defaults.
-While the functions $W_j(\cdot)$ are typically modeled as members of parametric families such as in Example \ref{eg:credit-risk-NN} below, we only require Assumption \ref{assume:Wj} below which is merely a restatement of Assumption \ref{assume:V}b suitably adapted to this portfolio credit risk setting.
+While the functions $W_j(\cdot)$ are typically modeled as members of parametric families \citep[see eg.,][]{RiskLoanPool}, we only require Assumption \ref{assume:Wj} below which is merely a restatement of Assumption \ref{assume:V}b suitably adapted to this portfolio credit risk setting.

-\begin{assumption} \textnormal{For $j \in \{1,\ldots,J\},$ the function $W_j \times \mathbb{R}^k \rightarrow \Real$ is such that for any sequence $\{\xx_n,\mv{v}_n\}_{n \geq 1}$ of $\mathbb{R}^d_+$ satisfying $(\xx_n, \mv{v}_n) \rightarrow (\xx,\mv{v}),$ we have
+\begin{assumption} \textnormal{For $j \in \{1,\ldots,J\},$ the function $W_j: \R^d \times \mathbb{R}^k \rightarrow \Real$ is such that for any sequence $\{\xx_n,\mv{v}_n\}_{n \geq 1}$ of $\mathbb{R}^d_+$ satisfying $(\xx_n, \mv{v}_n) \rightarrow (\xx,\mv{v}),$ we have

 where $\rho$ is a positive constant and $W_j^\ast: \mathbb{R}^d_+ \rightarrow \mathbb{R}$ is the limiting function such that the cone $\{\xx \in \R^d_+: W_j^\ast(\xx) > 0\}$ is not empty.} \end{assumption}